 Hearings before these Boards need not conform to requirements of criminal or civil procedure and/or proof.
 The intent of the procedure is to provide the Accused with a fair hearing before their peers, to give them the opportunity to respond to any charges, and to give the Accused the opportunity to ask questions of the Complainant or witnesses in order to clarify statements presented during the hearing.

 Within this framework, the Judicial Hearing Board, the Student Conduct Committee, and the Organizational Misconduct Board may conduct the hearing and make necessary adaptations to fit particular circumstances.

 - Judicial Hearing Board

-- The Chair, one (1) faculty member or one (1) staff member, and one (1) student member constitute a quorum for conducting a hearing.
+- A Chair (faculty or staff), one (1) faculty member or one (1) staff member, and one (1) student member constitute a quorum for conducting a hearing.